Ways to remember passwords on Mac

 Create memorable login and Apple ID passwords

-The best way to keep your Mac and the information associated with your Apple ID secure is to create secure, memorable passwords (see Tips for creating secure passwords).
+The best way to keep your Mac and the information associated with your Apple ID secure is to create secure, memorable passwords.
 When you create passwords, it’s recommended that you write them down and keep them in a secure location.
 You can also add a hint to help remind you of your login password.
 See Add a password hint.

-If you don’t remember your Apple ID password, see If you forget your Apple ID or password.
+If you don’t remember your Apple ID password, see If you forget your Apple ID password.

 Use iCloud Keychain

-If you use iCloud, you can use iCloud Keychain to store passwords for web accounts, credit cards and Wi-Fi networks across your Mac, iPhone, iPad and iPod touch.
-See Use iCloud Keychain to keep information secure.
+If you use iCloud, you can use iCloud Keychain to store passwords for web accounts, credit cards and Wi-Fi networks across your Mac, iPhone and iPad.
+See Set up iCloud Keychain to autofill information.

 Use Keychain Access

 You can use keychains in macOS to remember passwords for apps, servers and websites.
 If an item’s password is stored in a keychain, Keychain Access can enter the password when you open the item.
-See Manage passwords using keychains on Mac.
+See Manage passwords using keychains.

 Recover a forgotten password